escoz/QuickDialog/README.markdown

 There's three different class types you need to know in order to use QuickDialog:

 - **QuickDialogController** - subclass of a UITableViewController that is responsible for actually displaying the dialog.
 For your application, you'll very likely be creating subclasses of this class, one for each dialog you own.
 You'll never really have to create objects of this type directly with alloc/init.
 The framework takes care of this for you.
-- **RootElement** - think of a root element as a dialog: a collection of sections and cells that can be used to display some useful data to the user.
+- **QRootElement** - think of a root element as a dialog: a collection of sections and cells that can be used to display some useful data to the user.
 Every QuickDialogController can only display one RootElement at a time, although that RootElement can contain other root elements inside, which causes a new controller to automatically be displayed.
 Elements are always grouped in sections in the root element, as you can see below.
-- **Element** - an element object maps one-to-one map to a UITableViewCell, although it includes more functionality, like being able to read values from the cells and having multiple types.
+- **QElement** - an element object maps one-to-one map to a UITableViewCell, although it includes more functionality, like being able to read values from the cells and having multiple types.
 QuickDialog provides many different built-in element types, like the ButtonElement and the EntryElement, but you can also create your custom one.

 ####Hello World:

 Here's how you can create and display your first dialog from inside another UIViewController:

-    RootElement *root = [[RootElement alloc] init];
+    QRootElement *root = [[QRootElement alloc] init];
     root.title = @"Hello World";
 	root.grouped = YES;
-    Section *section = [[Section alloc] init];
+    QSection *section = [[QSection alloc] init];
-    LabelElement *label = [[LabelElement alloc] initWithTitle:@"Hello" Value:@"world!"];
+    QLabelElement *label = [[QLabelElement alloc] initWithTitle:@"Hello" Value:@"world!"];

     [root addSection:section];
     [section addElement:label];